 Trees in the setbacks should not be impacted.
 (Sections 158-102(3)b. and 158-104(a))

-The Tree Protection Zone is violated by placement of building materials, trash equipment or other materials within the Zone.
+The Tree Protection Zone is violated by the placement of building materials, trash equipment, or other materials within the Zone.
 (Section 158-34(c))

 Improvements are not located so as to result in the protection of the trees on the site.
 (Section 158-104(a))